CBE Research Areas

 Advanced materials outperform their conventional counterparts with superior optical, catalytic, mechanical, magnetic and thermal properties.
 Nanotechnology plays a critical role in fabricating advanced materials that can address major challenges in a variety of advanced applications including energy conversion & storage, electronics, photonics, catalysis and biomedicine.
 Research directions in the department include self-assembly at nano- and micro-scale, interfacial formation of suprastructures, investigation of structure-property relationship at the nanoscale, biomedical application of polymer-based vesicles & stimuli-responsive materials, and computational prediction of crystallization and materials dynamics .

-Affiliated Researchers: Tobias Baumgart, Russell Composto, John Crocker, Scott Diamond, Dennis Discher, Daniel Hammer, Daeyeon Lee, Chinedum Osuji, Robert Riggleman, Talid Sinno, Kathleen Stebe, John Vohs, Karen Winey, Shu Yang
+Affiliated Researchers: Tobias Baumgart, Sue Ann Bidstrup-Allen, Russell Composto, John Crocker, Scott Diamond, Dennis Discher, Cesar de la Fuente, Daniel Hammer, David Issadore, Daeyeon Lee, Chinedum Osuji, James Pikul, Robert Riggleman, Talid Sinno, Kathleen Stebe, John Vohs, Karen Winey, Shu Yang

 Cellular and Biomolecular Engineering